yannickjemmely/links/README.md

 # Useful links
 Useful links, cool stuffs and everything that I don't want to forget.
+I hope that will help you too.

 ## AI
 ### Art